HardlyDifficult/Submissions/Readme.md

 Yes!
 I cannot do this alone.
 I am a terrible artist so completely depend on viewers for that... but other areas can be a huge help as well.
 Anyone is welcome to contribute ideas, code, help test, art, music, ...everything that goes into gamedev.

 You can get as involved as you like.
+FYI officially this is just me.
+Some have gotten very involved, but it started with them stepping up in chat saying they would like to help.
+Please feel free to jump in, maybe starting small.

 Pros: